Lemp Mansion: Adam Lemp and the Western Brewery

-The original patriarch of the Lemp Family was Johann "Adam" Lemp, born in 1798 in Grüningen (Pohlheim), Germany.
+The patriarch of the Lemp Family was Johann "Adam" Lemp, born in 1798 in Grüningen (Pohlheim), Germany.
 He became a naturalized citizen in November 1841.
 He arrived in the United States in 1836, eventually settling in St. Louis in 1838.
 In the St. Louis city directory of 1840–41, he is listed as a grocer.

 Adam Lemp started a grocery store at Sixth and Morgan, called A. Lemp & Co., family grocery.
 This site is now occupied by the middle of the south side of The Dome at America's Center.
 In addition to typical groceries, Lemp sold his own vinegar and beer.
 By 1840 he focused solely on the manufacture and sale of beer, forming Western Brewery at 37 South Second Street (about where the south leg of the Arch now stands).
 Adam Lemp’s beer became very popular due to the increase of German population in the area.
 Lemp was one of the first in the country to produce German lager, which was a great difference from the English ale and porters.
 The business prospered, and when a large storage space became necessary, a cave in south St. Louis was used for this purpose as it provided natural refrigeration.
-The cave was below the current locations of the Lemp and Chatillon-DeMenil House and the Lemp Brewery on Cherokee Street.
+The cave was below the eventual locations of the Lemp and Chatillon-DeMenil House and the Lemp Brewery on Cherokee Street.

-By the 1860s there were 40 breweries in the St.Louis area taking advantage of the caves along the Mississippi, with the Western Brewery emerging as one of the most successful.
+By the 1860s there were 40 breweries in the St. Louis area taking advantage of the caves along the Mississippi, with the Western Brewery emerging as one of the most successful.